effector/effector/docs/glossary.md

 ## Store

-_Store_ is an object that holds the state tree.
+_Store_ is an object that holds state value.
 There can be multiple stores.

 [Store](./api/effector/Store.md) in api documentation